Table of Contents

 Create a booklet of cheques or vouchers that promise a variety of experiences throughout the year.
 For example, you could promise to make a candle-lit dinner, run a gorgeous bubble bath, give a neck massage or wash the car.
 It doesn’t have to be fancy, but I can guarantee that the person you give it to will love redeeming their vouchers later!

-I think this is an under-utilised option for gift giving.
+I think this is an under-utilised option for gift giving and can definitely help if you’re doing Christmas on a budget.
 Re-gifting presents you have never used is a great way to declutter the house AND keep costs low.
 Just be careful not to give the gift back to the person who gave it to you first!!!

 Useful presents are by far the best way to gift to someone.
 Wouldn’t it be better to but the make-up they use, or something they need for their kitchen?
 It’ll be a useful present far beyond Christmas!
 A lot of people think vouchers are “naff” gifts, but I don’t!
 You can get more bang for your buck if you use discounted vouchers from zeek, or you could be buying vouchers all year round to use at Christmas (see the next part of this post!).

-I went shopping recently to a local market town and was amazed at what was on offer, often at much cheaper prices that the high street chains.
+I went shopping recently to a local market town and was amazed at what was on offer, often at much cheaper prices that the high street chains and many unique items you can’t get anywhere else.
 Clothes, books, DVDs, children’s toys and beauty products were all on offer.
 Most of it was new as well, although there were opportunities to buy antiques too.
 When you buy from a stall-owner, you’re buying from a small business.
 So not only do you get a bargain, but you help other people out too who are trying to make a living with their stall.

 It can also make gift shopping feel really special and Christmassy too, so it might just get you in the mood!